Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

 and

-Using the residual theorem, we can straightly derive the corresponding expression of the coefficients $A_i$ and $B_i$ in Eqs.~(\ref{state1}) for this circularly acceleration case in $\kappa$-deformed spacetime.
-However, the expression is too complex to exhibit here.
-Note that when $\kappa\rightarrow\infty$ for this case, we can recover the result obtained in Ref.~\cite{Hu20151} for a circularly accelerated two-atom system in Minkowski spacetime as expected.
+Using the residue theorem method, the Fourier transforms of the correlation functions and the corresponding expressions of the coefficients $A_i$ and $B_i$ in $\kappa$-deformed spacetime can be derived, as shown in Supplemental Material [Eqs.~(S1)--(S4)].
+Note that, when $\kappa\rightarrow\infty$ for this case, we can recover the result obtained in Ref.~\cite{Hu20151} for a circularly accelerated two-atom system in Minkowski spacetime as expected [Eq.~(S5) in Supplemental Material].